openmfe/website/src/pages/development/microfrontend-deepdive.md

 The project also has a little `./frontend/src/index.html` file.
 This however is not part of the microfrontend, but just a helper for development.
 It allows creating a development environment where the microfrontend is embedded into a page.

-The development environment contains a little development server, based on [browsersync](https://browsersync.io/), to reload the microfrontend as soon as the code is being changed.
+The development environment comes with a simple web server, based on [browsersync](https://browsersync.io/), to reload the microfrontend as soon as the code is being changed.

 ### Build Chain